dhruva-dk/dotfiles/README.md

 These are the steps to set up a new Mac to mirror this configuration.

+### Before You Begin: Manual Steps

+Before running the main installation script, some manual intervention is required.

+1.  **Install Xcode Command Line Tools:** If it's a brand new Mac, open the Terminal app and run `xcode-select --install`.
+A GUI installer will pop up; complete the installation.
+This is required for Homebrew to work correctly.
+2.  **Sign into the Mac App Store:** Open the App Store application and sign in with your Apple ID.
+This is necessary for `mas` to install applications like Xcode.
+3.  **Be Ready with Your Password:** The `brew bundle install` command will install system-wide applications and will prompt for your administrator password multiple times.

 ### 1. Install Homebrew

 If not already installed, run the following command: